OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG_01.md

 ## Working materials

--draft of the Mobile Security Testing Guide (MSTG) (please add as much information as possible before the sessions)
+- Draft of the Mobile Security Testing Guide (MSTG) (please add as much information as possible before the sessions)

 ### Content